 The stories the Musee del Oro museum tells its visitors are wonderful, and we recommend it as one of the must-see things to do in Bogota.
-If you can, spend lots of time exploring all the rooms and remember it is closed on a Monday.
+If you can, spend lots of time exploring all the rooms and remember it is closed on Mondays.
 Check the Musee del Oro website for opening times.

 See Iglesia Veracruz